Coupling potentiostats & spectrometers for spectroelectrochemical measurementsLatest updated: April 16, 2021

-In both cases, electrochemical instruments are used to induce a change, and the spectrometer is used to characterize said change.
+In both cases, potentiostats (sometimes referred to as electrochemical workstations) are used to induce a change, and the spectrometer is used to characterize said change.

-In operando measurement is less invasive than the in situ.
-For in operando measurement, the cell design has to be the same or very close to the cell design while it is running.
+In operando measurement is less invasive than the in situ equivalent.
+For in operando measurements, the cell design has to be the same or very close to the cell design while it is running.

 Let’s apply a zoological analogy: in situ characterizations concern the study of animals in a zoo, in operando characterizations concern the study of animals in their original (wild) environment.

-One of the most challenging aspects of spectroelectrochemical characterizations is the synchronization of the two separated instruments.
+One of the most challenging aspects of spectroelectrochemical characterizations is the synchronization of the two separate instruments the potentiostat / galvanostat and the spectrometer.
 Most of the time, synchronization is managed by a trigger.

 Another challenge is the customization of the cell in accordance with the necessary measurement.
-Most of the time, measurements are performed either in a bulk (Application Note #12) or onto thin film (Application Note #52).
+Most of the time, measurements are performed either in a bulk (Application Note #12) or onto thin film with a thin layer electrochemical cell (Application Note #52).